Academic Positions

 Note: King’s Academy seeks faculty members who can coach sports such as soccer, basketball, volleyball, tennis, swimming and weight training as well as lead co-curricular activities such as publications, MUN, debate, drama and yoga.

-King’s Academy is seeking to hire a Biology Faculty Member for the 2025-2026 academic year.
-A typical faculty teaching load at the Middle School and the Upper School includes:
+A typical faculty teaching load at the Middle School and Upper School includes:

 - Supervisory and committee responsibilities

-- Advisory role to an average group of 8 to 10 students
+- Advisory role to an average group of eight to ten students

-- For residential faculty, evening duty up to twice a week and weekend duty once every five or six weeks.
+- Evening duty up to twice a week and weekend duty once every five or six weeks (for residential faculty only)

 Furthermore, faculty members are expected to attend special events and meetings including those occasionally scheduled on weekends, such as new faculty orientation, student orientation, faculty meetings, departmental meetings, house meetings, advisor meetings, parents weekends and Commencement.